Access keys for Object Storage

 Select the Object Storage link in the sidebar and navigate to the Access Keys tab.

 This page displays a list of all the access keys added to your Object Storage account.
-It also shows the S3 endpoint hostname.
-The S3 endpoint hostname is different for each region and is displayed when the you create an access key.
+It also shows the Amazon S3 endpoint hostname.
+The Amazon S3 endpoint hostname is different for each region and is displayed when the you create an access key.

 From here, you can create a new access key.
 You can also click the ellipsis to: